joemoose/psiops/docs/playing.md

 ## Action Checks

-When you attempt an *action* with an uncertain outcome, you make an *action check* to determine the result.
-The GM will request an action check only when your character encounters a meaningful obstacle — one that is risky, uncertain, and consequential.
-If success is guaranteed or the result has little effect on the mission’s current circumstances, the GM won’t require a roll.
+When you attempt an *action* with a risky or uncertain outcome, you make an *action check* to determine the result.
+The GM will request an action check only when your character encounters a meaningful obstacle — one that is risky, uncertain, or consequential.
+If success is guaranteed or the result has no meaningful effect on the mission’s current circumstances, the GM won’t require a roll.
 Instead, your action succeeds as you described.

 !!! tip